 Tell all of your doctors and dentists that you are taking BRILINTA.
 They should talk to the doctor who prescribed BRILINTA for you before you have any surgery or invasive procedure.

-Tell your doctor about all the medicines you take, including prescription and nonprescription medicines, vitamins, and herbal supplements.
+Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 BRILINTA may affect the way other medicines work, and other medicines may affect how BRILINTA works.

 Especially tell your doctor if you take: